BrentNoorda/FuncyTag/README.md

 FuncyTag
 =========

 FuncyTag is an HTML generator in pure javascript or python, primarily useful for programmaticly creating snippets of HTML to be embedded in a page at server-side or client-side.
-FuncyTag make creating HTML look like function calls, so it looks familiar to a functional programmer (nesting, parameters, etc...).
+FuncyTag makes creating HTML look like function calls, so it looks familiar to a functional programmer (nesting, parameters, etc...).
 Optimized only for easy reading/writing by humans.
 Not quite an html template language, but kinda.
 Available in javascript and python.

 * [a bunch of online javascript examples](http://dl.dropbox.com/u/41075/funcytagexamples/examples_js.html)